AFLplusplus/LibAFL/fuzzers/libfuzzer_libmozjpeg/README.md

 This means each client will start itself again to listen for crashes and timeouts.
 By restarting the actual fuzzer, it can recover from these exit conditions.

-For convenience, you may just run `./test.sh` in this folder.
+For convenience, you may just run `./test.sh` in this folder or:

+broker.sh - starts the broker
+start.sh - starts as many clients as there are cores stop.sh - stop everything